 In short, laminate floors is good for a temporary floor.
 A high quality laminate will last up to 30 years and can be removed to install the new one.

-Well, now that you have acknowledged sufficiently with the laminate information, it is your personal choice whether or not you will consider taking laminate floors home.
+Well, now that you have acknowledged sufficiently with the laminate reviews, it is your personal choice whether or not you will consider taking laminate flooring home.